-This is an offering of 3,400,000 shares of common stock by G1 Therapeutics, Inc.
+This is an offering of 3,000,000 shares of common stock by G1 Therapeutics, Inc.

 Our common stock is listed on The Nasdaq Global Select Market under the symbol "GTHX."
-The last reported sale price of our common stock on The Nasdaq Global Select Market on March 7, 2018 was \$30.21 per share.
+The last reported sale price of our common stock on The Nasdaq Global Select Market on March 2, 2018 was \$25.10 per share.
+The final public offering price will be determined through negotiation between us and the lead underwriters in the offering and the recent market price used throughout this prospectus may not be indicative of the final offering price.